chartbeat-labs/textacy/docs/source/getting_started/quickstart.rst

     ...     texts=cw.texts(speaker_party='R', chamber='House', limit=100))
     Corpus(100 docs; 31410 tokens)

-You can use basic indexing as well as flexible boolean indexing to select documents in a corpus:
+You can use basic indexing as well as flexible boolean queries to select documents in a corpus:

 .. code-block:: pycon